-UBC’s ENGL 112 – Strategies for University Writing or an approved equivalent (3 Credits)
+- UBC’s ENGL 112 – Strategies for University Writing or an approved equivalent (3 Credits)

 To locate an equivalent course, search the BC Transfer Guide by Receiving Institution (UBC-Vancouver Campus).
-Please refer to the attached list for suggested equivalent courses at other BC institutions for both the BIOL 153 and ENGL 112 pre-requisite requirement, and BIOL 153 outside of BC.
+Please refer to the attached lists for suggested equivalent courses at other BC institutions for both the BIOL 153 and ENGL 112 pre-requisite requirement, and BIOL 153 outside of BC.

 Applicants from outside British Columbia who wish to have courses assessed for equivalency should contact the Student Services Manager for further instruction.

 Enrollment Services will determine the amount of transfer credits awarded at the time of admission.
 Applicants should consult the BC Transfer Guide before applying to the Program to determine which courses are recognized by UBC.
 If applicants have any questions regarding courses that transfer to UBC, they should consult the BC Transfer Guide, Enrolment Services or the Midwifery Student Services Manager for more information.

 For answers to commonly asked admissions questions, please visit FAQ’s-Admissions.